Escott Reid: Public life and career

 Turning down a position to teach at Harvard University, from 1932 to 1938, he was the first full-time National Secretary for the Canadian Institute of International Affairs (CIIA), today known as the Canadian International Council (CIC).
 He was active in the League for Social Reconstruction, an association of left-wing intellectuals founded in Montreal and Toronto in the winter of 1931–1932.
 He also joined the Cooperative Commonwealth Federation, the new social-democratic political party that took shape in 1932–1933.
 His left-wing views and his conviction that Canada should maintain neutrality in a renewed European war put him at odds with many CIIA members, and essentially made it necessary for him to find a new career path.
 From 1937 to 1938, he was the acting Professor of Government and Political Science at Dalhousie University.

 In 1939, he joined the Canadian Foreign Service and held positions in Washington, London, San Francisco and Ottawa, working on the creation of the United Nations.
-He was an important member of that extraordinary generation of public servants who helped give Canadian statecraft in the 1940s and 1950s its reputation for excellence.

 He accompanied Minister of Trade and Commerce James MacKinnon on a tour of Latin America in 1941 which established trade agreements with several nations.
 From 1946 to 1949 he was Lester B. Pearson's chief aide, and instrumental in devising the idea of a collective security alliance of Western democracies, which culminated in NATO.

 In 1947, he was appointed Assistant Under-Secretary for External Affairs and was Deputy Under-Secretary from 1948 to 1952.
 He was a member of the Canadian delegation to the founding conference of the United Nations in San Francisco in 1945.
 From 1952 to 1957, he was the High Commissioner for Canada to India and from 1958 to 1962 he was Ambassador to West Germany.
 From 1962 to 1965, he was Director of the South-Asia and Middle East Department of the World Bank.
 From 1965 to 1969, he was the first Principal of Glendon College, York University.